jacknohairwax/cth-repair-arxiv-labmt-project/README.md

 **0.069 points on the 1–9 labMT scale** (cs.CV at 5.483 vs. stat.ML at
 5.414), and three pairwise comparisons whose 95% confidence intervals do not overlap (cs.CV vs. stat.ML, cs.CL vs. stat.ML, cs.CV vs. cs.AI;
-see section 8 and `figures/mean_happiness_by_category.png`).
-However,
+see section 8).
+However,those differences are **best read as differences in vocabulary distributions, not as a ranking of disciplinary affect**,
-those differences are **best read as differences in vocabulary distributions, not as a ranking of disciplinary affect**, because:
+because:

 1. labMT was crowdsourced on general English from Twitter / Google Books / NYT / lyrics, not on technical academic prose.